 Mary founded Ormston House in 2011.
 She is a Board Director of EVA International and a Partner of Visual Artists Ireland.
 She sits on the working group against migrant exploitation at Doras Luimní.
 She is a Shinnors Scholar and the inaugural International Curator-in-Residence at Aarhus Visual Arts Centre in Denmark.

 Niamh graduated from the Painting Department at Limerick School of Art & Design in 2016.
 Her field research records the legacy of Modernist design, the forms and materials that construct the European city’s distinctive identity.
-She was awarded the Screaming Pope Prize in 2017 for her work on Capital: Icons of Modernity.
+She was awarded the Screaming Pope Prize at K-Fest and the Arts in 2017 for her work The Shell Centre (2016) part of Capital: Icons of Modernity.

 Michelle is an artist specialising in photography and lens-based media.
 In 2016, she facilitated an edition of And then… a spoken word film festival by Liam Gillick for EVA International.
 Most recently, she has been long-listed for the RDS Visual Arts Awards 2017, and selected for Plinth III at The Sailor’s Home curated by Simon Fennessy Corcoran and for the first edition of the Soul Noir Festival.